commfish/southeast_pink_salmon_preseason/README.md

 5. Delete any word and pdf files in the code folder.

 6. Rename the the [`YYYY_forecast.Rmd`] file to the forecast year.
-This file, the [`README.Rmd`], and the [`satellite_SST_process_YYYY.Rmd`] file in the code folder are important for documenting the process for the current forecast year (e.g., changes in models considered, changes in variables).
+This file, the [`forecasting_process.Rmd`], and the [`satellite_SST_process_YYYY.Rmd`] file in the code folder are important for documenting the process for the current forecast year (e.g., changes in models considered, changes in variables).
 The [`satellite_SST_process_YYYY.Rmd`] file mainly needs the years updated, unless the process changes.

-7. Follow the forecast process in the [`README.Rmd`] file.
+7. Follow the forecast process in the [`forecasting_process.Rmd`] file.
 This file will take you through the data processing and running the models.

 ## References
 Adkison, M. D. 2002.
 Preseason forecasts of pink salmon harvests in Southeast Alaska using Bayesian model averaging.
 Alaska Fishery Research Bulletin 9(1):1–8.